nats-io/kinesis-bridge/README.md

     # the properties will be accessible.
     encoding: json

+    # Start position for shards when initialized. "earliest" or "new" (default).
+    start_position: new

     # Declares the corresponding NATS configuration.
     nats:
-      # Subject the translated message will be publish to.
-If this
-      # the messages must be persisted, streams must be created ahead
-      # of time with this subject being mapped or bound to.
+      # The subject to publish a message to.
+This can be a concrete subject
+      # like "sensor-data", but template variables are also supported (see below).
       subject: "sensor-data.{{.Data.facility_code}}.{{.Data.pointid}}"

+      # Subject to publish if a record cannot be parsed and published to
+      # the standard subject.
+      dlq: "sensor-data.dlq"
 ```

 ### Subject

+The defined subject and DLQ subject must be bound to a stream.

 The subject supports the following template variables: